andrewmcdan/Survival-Guide/book/part-04-shelter-fire-and-thermal-management/02-emergency-shelter-types.md

 💡 Tip: Smooth the interior ceiling of snow shelters to reduce dripping as it warms.

 ⚠️ Caution: Collapse risk.
 Probe roof regularly; never build where roof failure buries you in hazard (tree wells, over streams).
 Keep a shovel inside.
+⛑️ First Aid: Candles can create CO and deplete oxygen in snow shelters.
+If used at all, keep a clear vent, monitor constantly, and extinguish before sleep.
+Prefer warm clothing and proper insulation over open flame.

 ## Vehicle Sheltering
 Vehicles are solid wind/rain shelters with major caveats.